Poster: Lucia Vernarelli

 Spreading the Radical Signposts From Feminism's Past

-If any of the material below is not available on our website or microfilm—for instance, an audio recording-- let us know by email which items you would like.
+If any of the materials from the index is not available on our website or microfilm—for instance, an audio recording-- let us know by email which items you would like.
 We will either email you a pdf of the document or send you a link to another website where you can find it.
 A fair donation to Redstockings to cover the womanpower, time, space and other resources needed to respond to your request will help speed up our ability to get you the material.
 You can make your contribution with the secure Paypal button below and let us know by email what material you need.

 Pioneer Of Women's Liberation Activist History